 Heavy Rescue Vehicle

-As the name implies, this vehicle has specialized equipment for technical rescue missions, which is one of the reasons why heavy rescue vehicles are frequently seen at fire scenes and in massive traffic collisions and building collapses.
+As the name implies, this vehicle has specialized equipment for technical rescue missions, which is one reason why heavy rescue vehicles are frequently seen at fire scenes, massive traffic collisions, and building collapses.

 Quints